Serviceable Available Market (SAM)

 Serviceable Available Market (SAM) is the portion of your total addressable market (TAM) that you can realistically sell to today, based on your ideal customer profile, geographic reach, channels, and product limitations.
 In B2B sales development, SAM defines the true account universe your SDRs should target for prospecting, territory planning, and list-building, ensuring that every outbound touch is focused on winnable business.

-Understanding Serviceable Available Market (SAM) in B2B Sales
+What Serviceable Available Market (SAM) means in practice

 Where TAM answers “How big is the overall opportunity?”
 SAM answers “Which part of that market fits our ideal customer profile (ICP) and is within our current reach?”
 It filters by firmographics (industry, company size, region), technographics (tools and stack you integrate with or replace), and practical constraints (supported languages, compliance requirements, sales coverage).
 The result is a defined universe of accounts that becomes the foundation for your outbound strategy, account-based marketing (ABM), and SDR capacity planning.

 SAM has also become tightly linked to data quality.
-B2B contact data now decays at an estimated 70.3% annually, meaning that nearly three-quarters of your records can become outdated in a year if they aren’t refreshed.landbase.com Poor or outdated data-wrong titles, obsolete domains, bad phone numbers-can erase the benefits of even a well-defined SAM and contributes to significant revenue loss, with research indicating companies lose around 15% of revenue on average due to inaccurate data.landbase.com Because of this, leading teams treat SAM as a living asset that must be continuously enriched, validated, and pruned.
+B2B contact data now decays at an estimated 70.3% annually, meaning that nearly three-quarters of your records can become outdated in a year if they aren’t refreshed.
+Poor or outdated data, wrong titles, obsolete domains, bad phone numbers, can erase the benefits of even a well-defined SAM and contributes to significant revenue loss, with research indicating companies lose around 15% of revenue on average due to inaccurate data.
+Because of this, leading teams treat SAM as a living asset that must be continuously enriched, validated, and pruned.

 Anchor SAM in a Clear, Data-Backed ICP